sphanit/CoHAN_Planner/README.md

 Go [here](https://github.com/sphanit/CoHAN_Planner/tree/master) for ros-melodic instalaltion guide.

+# Citation
+If you are using our code for your research, please consider citing at least one of our papers (bibtex below).

+- P. T. Singamaneni, A. Favier, and R. Alami, “Human-aware navigation planner for diverse human-robot contexts,” in IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2021.
+- P. T. Singamaneni and R. Alami, “Hateb-2: Reactive planning and decision making in human-robot co-navigation,” in International Conference on Robot & Human Interactive Communication, 2020.

 # Installation (ros-kinetic)
 1. This installation assumes that the [ROS](http://wiki.ros.org/ROS/Installation) is already installed.
 Otherwise, please install it before continuing to the next steps.
 Since, CoHAN is built majorly on ros-melodic, it uses tf2 and is **not compatible** with the standard version of [2D navigation stack](http://wiki.ros.org/navigation).
 For this installation we use a custom version.
 2. Install the requirements